pranay-begw/soma-technical-assessment/README.md

 2. The image is fetched using the description field and displayed in the todo item.
 3. The first image is set as the image of the task.
 4. PEXELS_API_KEY is used to authenticate the request to the Pexels API and can be set using `echo "PEXELS_API_KEY=your_api_key" > .env.local`
+5. I also implemented a local cache for the images to avoid making multiple requests to the Pexels API for the same image for an already created task.

 ### Part 3: